The protests that have been erupting around the world may signal the twilight of both the idea of revolution and the notion of political reformism.

 Reports on elections in Afghanistan, Colombia, Indonesia, Libya, Mauritania, Slovenia, and Turkey.

-Excerpts from Estonian president Toomas Hendrik Ilves's September speech in Oslo, Norway.
-Portions of Indian prime minister Narendra Modi's Independence Day speech to the nation.
-Excerpts from Hungarian prime minister Viktor Orbán's shocking July speech in favor of an "illiberal state."
-Portions of an open letter written by senior members of the Communist Party of Vietnam calling for an end…
+Excerpts from: Estonian president Toomas Hendrik Ilve’s speech in Oslo, Norway; Indian prime minister Narendra Modi’s Independence Day speech; Hungarian prime minister Viktor Orbán's shocking speech in favor of an “illiberal” state; an open letter by senior members of the Communist Party of Vietnam calling for an end to communism; the inaugural address of Colombian…